rust-vmm/seccompiler/README.md

 pub type BpfMap = HashMap<String, BpfProgram>;
 ```

+Note that, in order to use the JSON functionality, you need to add the `json`
+feature when importing the library.

 For **Rust filters**, it’s enough to perform a `try_into()` cast, from a
 `SeccompFilter` to a `BpfProgram`: